Toward Operationalizing Rasmussen: Drift Observability on the Simplex for Evolving Systems: Instantiations and sanity check

 \subsection{Artifact-derived parts and boundaries}

-\textbf{SLO margin composition.} Automated model extraction can parse an SLO-as-code repository (e.g., OpenSLO) to obtain the current set of SLOs and their error budgets\cite{OpenSLOSpec}.
-Let $u_{t,i}$ be remaining error budget (or remaining headroom) for SLO $i$; then $\mathbf{x}_t=\closure(u_{t,1},\dots,u_{t,D})$ is a composition over SLOs.
-Boundaries correspond to one or more $u_{t,i}\to 0$.
-If an SLO is already over budget ($u_{t,i}<0$), treat this as a boundary violation and keep the closed composition positive (e.g., by clamping to $\varepsilon$) while tracking deficit magnitude separately.
+\textbf{SLO margin composition.} Automated extraction can parse an SLO-as-code repository to obtain SLOs, targets, and error budgets~\cite{OpenSLOSpec}.
+Let $u_{t,i}$ be remaining error budget or headroom for SLO $i$; then $\mathbf{x}_t=\closure(u_{t,1},\ldots,u_{t,D})$ is a composition over SLOs.
+If an SLO is over budget, the monitor records a boundary violation and tracks deficit magnitude separately; any $\varepsilon$-replacement is only a representation device for log-ratio computation.

-\textbf{Risk-share composition from dependency graphs.} Model extraction from traces and deployment data can produce a service graph and a set of user journeys\cite{Sigelman2010Dapper,SoldaniEtAl2023OfflineMining,LiEtAl2022ObservabilitySurvey}.
-Graph simulation then provides a scalable estimate of how risk or impact is distributed across services, yielding a ``risk-share'' composition that can be monitored for concentration\cite{BasiriEtAl2016ChaosEngineering,HeorhiadiEtAl2016Gremlin}.
-This creates a direct bridge between drift monitoring and chaos engineering: fault injection acts as an exogenous pressure shock, and drift metrics become outcome variables.
+\textbf{Risk-share composition from dependency graphs.} Extraction from traces and deployment data can produce a service graph and user-journey set~\cite{Sigelman2010Dapper,SoldaniEtAl2023OfflineMining,LiEtAl2022ObservabilitySurvey}.
+Graph simulation estimates how risk or impact is distributed across services, yielding a risk-share composition monitored for concentration~\cite{BasiriEtAl2016ChaosEngineering,HeorhiadiEtAl2016Gremlin,krasnovsky2026modeldiscovery,Krasnovsky2025AsyncSemantics}.
+This links drift monitoring to chaos engineering: fault injection acts as an exogenous pressure shock, and drift metrics become outcome variables.